bilbatez/bilbatez/README.md

 </p>

-I'm a programmer at [Bank of America](https://www.bankofamerica.com/), Singapore Branch.
+I'm Albert, a software engineer at [Bank of America](https://www.bankofamerica.com/), Singapore Branch.
 Currently, I'm working on some side projects, learning some new stuff, and laying waste to empires in Stellaris & Crusader Kings 3.
 Reach me on [me@albertjtan.com](mailto:me@albertjtan.com) or [here](https://github.com/bilbatez/bilbatez/issues)

 ## 🤡 Fun Facts
 - 🤔 I’m currently learning anything that piques my interest at the moment.